montoyamoraga/tiny-trainable-instruments/docs/md/installation.md

     * `Arduino_KNN`: k-nearest neighbor algorithm.
     * `Arduino_TensorFlowLite`: microcontroller version of the TensorFlow machine learning library.
 Please download the latest non-precompiled version.

+To test if all dependencies were installed successfully, plug in your Arduino, navigate to `File > Examples > TinyTrainable > hello_none`, then press the upload button to send the code to the Arduino (Note that this is the procedure for running all examples).
+After it's done compiling, you should see it light up and cycle between its LEDs.

 If you still have questions about setting up the microcontroller, the full startup guide is available [here](https://www.arduino.cc/en/Guide/NANO33BLESense).

 If you've made it this far, welcome to our project!
 We're super glad to have you here :)

 ## TensorFlow, Python, Jupyter

-For Instrument0, you only need Arduino libraries.
-For Instrument1 and Instrument2, you also need to have Python, in order to train with TensorFlow and Jupyter on your computer.
+For input-color, you only need Arduino libraries.
+For input-gesture and input-speech, you also need to have Python, in order to train with TensorFlow and Jupyter on your computer.

 Your computer might have Python already installed, and it might be one that is not compatible with the TensorFlow version we are using.